Qubinode/qubinode-installer/README.md

 Qubinode is for users wanting to stand up an RHEL based lab environment running on KVM.

 ## Motivation
-The primary focus of this project is deploy as close as possible a production type OpenShift cluster on a single bare metal node.
+The primary focus of this project is make it easy for you to deploy a OpenShift cluster on a single bare metal node with production like characteristics.

 ## What is OpenShift?
 Red Hat OpenShift Container Platform (OCP) - is Red Hat's private platform as a service product, built around a core of application containers powered by Kubernetes and on the foundations of Red Hat Enterprise Linux.